Nayana2515/soft-churn-prediction/README.md

-# customer soft-churn-prediction using RFM and Logistic Regression
+# Customer soft-churn-prediction using RFM and Logistic Regression